kjs452/KennysOpenDSKY/README.md

 ![alt text](images/gpm1.jpg "")

 After 10 to 12 cuts I broke
-the plastic along a straight edge of a table.
+the plastic along the straight edge of a table.
 The plastic broke cleanly along the line I had scored with the knife.
-I then used my utility knife to scrape the edge in order to fine tune the size.
+I fine tuned the size of the piece by shaving off plastic from the sides using the knife.

 ![alt text](images/gpm2.jpg "")